ArduPilot/ardupilot_wiki/common/source/docs/common-holybro-pixhawk6C.rst

 any output in a group uses DShot then all channels in that group need to use DShot.

+.. note:: to use BDShot capability on outputs 1-8, use the firmware in the "Pixhawk6C-bdshot" folder on the `Firmware Server <https://firmware.ardupilot.org>`__

 Battery Monitoring
 ==================